Updated on 22 November 2021

 A qualifying entity is widely defined as any entity (including a company, LLP, any other body corporate, partnership, unincorporated association or trust) other than an individual.
 A foreign entity will be a qualifying entity if (whether alone or with others) it carries on activities in (or partly in) the UK, or supplies goods or services to the UK.

-Acquisitions of entities active in any other sectors or of qualifying assets, which give rise to national security concerns, may be called-in for review or voluntarily notified.
-The Government's guidance indicates that investigations of asset acquisitions are expected to be rare.
+Acquisitions of entities active in any other sectors or acquisitions of qualifying assets, which give rise to national security concerns, may be called-in for review by the Government or voluntarily notified by the parties.

-Acquisitions of "material influence" (commonly 15% or more of the shares/votes, and in some circumstances even less) are also within the scope of the voluntary notification regime.
+Acquisitions of "material influence" (commonly 15% or more of the shares/votes, and in some circumstances even less) in qualifying entities are also within the scope of the voluntary notification regime.

 The guidance published by the Government as to 'How the National Security and Investment Act could affect people or acquisitions outside the UK', indicates that the Government considers the regime to have broad extra-territorial scope.